How to Clean a Hoarder Room Step-by-Step

 Encourage breaks to avoid burnout and help the individual cope emotionally.

-Assess their condition and determine whether they’re worth keeping, donating, or discarding.
+Assess condition: decide if items are worth keeping, donating, or discarding.

-For sentimental items, consider creating a memory box to preserve meaningful possessions without cluttering the space.
+For sentimental items: create a memory box to preserve meaningful possessions without cluttering the space.

 Cleaning and Disinfecting

 Once the clutter is cleared, it’s time to tackle the deep cleaning process.
-Thoroughly sanitizing the home is vital to restoring a safe and functional space.
+Following proven hoarding house cleanup tips and best practices while thoroughly sanitizing the home is vital to restoring a safe and functional space.

 Clean and disinfect each room with high-quality cleaning products.
 Pay special attention to frequently overlooked areas like baseboards, vents, or behind appliances.